medic/medic-docs/troubleshooting/replicating-production-locally.md

 Sometimes there will be a production problem that you need to dig into locally to solve.
 This guide explains how to:

 * Copy the data from an instance to a local CouchDB database
-* Run that data with a local build
+* Run a local webapp instance with that data

 ## First, a note about data safety

-Our production data is medical data.
+Production data is medical data.
 It's HIV statuses and pregnancies.
 It's important, and it's not yours.
 If you're downloading it, do so on an [encrypted drive](../support/securing-computers.md) and delete it once you're done with it.

 ## Step 1: Get the data